 |Musculoskeletal and trauma|

-Table 1 includes all events (whether considered drug-related or nondrug-related by the investigator) that occurred at a rate of over 3% in any of the groups treated with FLOVENT DISKUS (fluticasone propionate) and were more common than in the placebo group.
-In considering these data, differences in average duration of exposure should be taken into account.
+Table 2 includes all events (whether considered drug-related or nondrug-related by the investigator) that occurred at a rate of over 3% in any of the groups treated with FLOVENT DISKUS and were more common than in the placebo group.
+Less than 2% of subjects discontinued from the trials because of adverse reactions.
+The average duration of exposure was 73 to 79 days in the active treatment groups compared with 56 days in the placebo group.

-Three (3) of the 7 placebo-controlled US clinical trials were pediatric studies.
-A total of 592 patients 4 to 11 years were treated with FLOVENT DISKUS (fluticasone propionate) (dosages of 50 or 100 mcg twice daily) or placebo; an additional 174 patients 4 to 11 years received FLOVENT ROTADISK at the same doses.
+Three (3) of the 7 placebo-controlled US clinical trials were pediatric trials.
+A total of 592 subjects aged 4 to 11 years were treated with FLOVENT DISKUS (dosages of 50 or 100 mcg twice daily) or placebo; an additional 174 subjects aged 4 to 11 years received FLOVENT® ROTADISK® (fluticasone propionate inhalation powder) at the same doses.
 There were no clinically relevant differences in the pattern or severity of adverse events in children compared with those reported in adults.

-In the first 16 weeks of a 52-week clinical trial in adult patients with asthma who previously required oral corticosteroids (daily doses of 5 to 40 mg oral prednisone), the effects of FLOVENT DISKUS (fluticasone propionate) 500 mcg twice daily (n = 41) and 1,000 mcg twice daily (n = 36) were compared with placebo (n = 34) for the frequency of reported adverse events.
-Adverse events, whether or not considered drug related by the investigators, reported in more than 5 patients in the group taking FLOVENT DISKUS (fluticasone propionate) and that occurred more frequently with FLOVENT DISKUS (fluticasone propionate) than with placebo are shown below (percent FLOVENT DISKUS (fluticasone propionate) and percent placebo).
-In considering these data, the increased average duration of exposure for patients taking FLOVENT DISKUS (fluticasone propionate) (105 days for FLOVENT DISKUS (fluticasone propionate) versus 75 days for placebo) should be taken into account.
+In the first 16 weeks of a 52-week clinical trial in adult subjects with asthma who previously required oral corticosteroids (daily doses of 5 to 40 mg oral prednisone), the effects of FLOVENT DISKUS 500 mcg twice daily (n = 41) and 1,000 mcg twice daily (n = 36) were compared with placebo (n = 34) for the frequency of reported adverse events.
+The average duration of exposure for subjects taking FLOVENT DISKUS was 105 days compared with 75 days for placebo.
+Adverse events, whether or not considered drug related by the investigators, reported in more than 5 subjects in the group taking FLOVENT DISKUS and that occurred more frequently with FLOVENT DISKUS than with placebo are shown below (percent FLOVENT DISKUS and percent placebo).

 Ear, Nose, and Throat: Hoarseness/dysphonia (9% and 0%), nasal congestion/blockage (16% and 0%), oral candidiasis (31% and 21%), rhinitis (13% and 9%), sinusitis/sinus infection (33% and 12%), throat irritation (10% and 9%), and upper respiratory tract infection (31% and 24%).